Elements-Agency/benjaminjyoung/content/news/2024-08-06/index.md

 The winner IS: **Michele O.** in South Carolina!

-For everyone else, I am offering a limited use discount code of 30% OFF all originals and limited prints.
+For everyone else, I am offering a limited use discount code of 30% OFF all originals and limited reproductions.
 It's limited to the first 5 people to use it.

 Coupon Code: **S0W4CSL2B2RA**